alukosdev/ccsp/reference/glossary.md

 ## I

+==- Identifier
+The means by which an identity can be asserted.
+For digital identities this is often a cryptological token.
+In the real world it might be your passport.
+==- Identity
+The unique expression of an entity within a given namespace.
+An entity can have multiple digital identities, such as a single individual having a work identity (or even multiple identities, depending on the systems), a social media identity, and a personal identity.
+For example, if you are a single entry in a single directory server then that is your identity.
 ==- Inference
 An attack technique that derives sensitive material from an aggregation of innocuous data.
 ==- Infrastructure as Code (IaC)